This devotional is about Psalm 8, specifically verses 3-9.

 We look back at people who lived in Old Testament times and think they were primitive.
 They didn’t have electricity, indoor plumbing, or climate controls.
 The tools they had were crude and they spent an inordinate amount of time just trying to stay alive by providing for each day’s needs for themselves and their families.

 Secular people think they were even more crude than this.
 They think these people didn’t understand mathematics or natural laws like gravity.
-They think that David and his contemporaries didn’t even know what the sun and moon were and some people in this time even worshipped those heavenly bodies as if they were gods.
+They think that David and his contemporaries didn’t even know what the sun and moon were.
+Some people in this time even worshipped those heavenly bodies as if they were gods.

 Here in Psalm 8, we see that David had a much better understanding of the physical world than we might expect.
 He knew that the sky he looked at in the night was showing him the “heavens” (v.
 3a) and that the lights he saw in those heavens were celestial bodies in the heavens just as the earth was.
 In other words, he saw that the earth was not like the set of a movie with everything above being an illusion or a prop.
 He knew that God had created a vast universe of which the earth was just one planet.